 Discovery Workshops introduce church officers, ministers transferring ordination, and ordinates to the beliefs, expectations, government, and ethos of the EPC.
-They are required for all ministers and candidates seeking ordination in the Presbytery of the West.
-Ruling Elders and Deacons are strongly encouraged to attend the Discovery Workshops, which are conducted once a year, generally the first weekend in August, at no charge to the attendees.
+They are required for all non-EPC ordained ministers and candidates seeking ordination in the Presbytery of the West.
+Ruling Elders and Deacons are strongly encouraged to watch the videos.
 They cover the EPC Book of Order and Westminster Standards with emphasis on EPC Essentials and Reformed theology.
-The camaraderie and information shared during the workshops enable candidates and ministers to better serve the church.
-Ruling Elders and Deacons do not complete assignments.

 - Read the Book of Order, Leadership Training Guide, and Westminster Standards.

-- Listen to and discuss the lectures on Reformed Theology, Westminster Standards, and Book of Order in the workshop and with mentor.
+- Watch the Discovery Workshop videos on Reformed Theology, Westminster Standards, and Book of Order in the workshop and with mentor.

 - Write a five page paper on the distinctives of the Reformed Theology that includes the Solas and Sacraments.